DiseaseTranscriptomicsLab/compbio-app-server/shinyproxy/README.md

       startup-time: 15s
 ```

-Each app can have multiple configuration fields
+Each app can have multiple configuration fields:
-([comprehensive list of available fields][app-config]):

 Field               | Description
 ------------------- | --------------